druckenclam/reactjs101/Ch02/webpack-dev-enviroment.md

 Opening your browser to `http://localhost:8008`, you will see `Hello, world!`.

 ## Summary
 Above is how we set up React development environment using Webpack.
-Readers are encouraged to follow the instructions.看到這邊的讀者不妨自己動手設定開發環境，體驗一下 React 開發環境的感覺，畢竟若是只有閱讀文字的話很容易就會忘記喔！若你不想在環境設定上花太多時間的話，不妨參考 Facebook 開發社群推出的 [create-react-app](https://github.com/facebookincubator/create-react-app)，可以快速上手，使用 Webpack、[Babel](https://babeljs.io/)、[ESLint](http://eslint.org/) 開發 React 應用程式。We will cover React/JSX/Component in the next chapter.
+Readers are encouraged to follow the instructions.
+It help you learn and understand the concept.
+Readers can also refer to [create-react-app] (https://github.com/facebookincubator/create-react-app) by Facebook community.
+It creates a template for development using Webpack、[Babel] (https://babeljs.io/), [ESLint] (http://eslint.org/).
+We will cover React/JSX/Component in the next chapter.

 ## Further Reading
 1. [JavaScript 7 day seminar](http://huangxuan.me/2015/07/09/js-module-7day/)